 The pride of Grand Anse are the three military forts located within five miles of the city center.
 If you can only see one, Fort George is your best bet, before heading to other spots in town which include a few museums about history and agriculture, and even a rum distillery that is open to the public for tours.

-A museum you might enjoy visiting is Grenada Sugar Factory, Explore the production of sugar on Grenada and learn how this cash crop proved critical in the growth and development of the island.
+A museum worth considering is Grenada Sugar Factory, Explore the production of sugar on Grenada and learn how this cash crop proved critical in the growth and development of the island.
 Located in a fully functioning sugar factory, the Sugar Factory Museum is a great experience for anyone interested in Grenadian history.

 Grenada National Museum: The Grenada National Museum is housed in an old army barracks and prison that was originally built in 1704.
 The museum is located off Young Street, and is a quaint locale, but filled with a great deal of interesting information about island history and culture.

-The following table shows some key facts concerning some available museums in and around Grand Anse.
+The table just below provides some key facts regarding some museums you might enjoy in and around Grand Anse.

 |Grenada National Museum||(473) 440-3725||Downtown St. George, 1.9 mi.
 North of Central Grand Anse|